codex-storage/codex-research/design/marketplace.md

 Slot reservations could however provide a relatively cheap way for malicious hosts to sabotage storage requests, by reserving a slot and never filling it.
 There are two mechanisms that make this a costly attack to pull off.
 First, there are the gas fees for the call to reserve a slot.
-Secondly, the dispersal mechanism described below makes it harder to censor particular storage requests, because it is unlikely that a malicious host has a short kademlia distance to these storage requests.
+Secondly, the spreading mechanism described below makes it harder to censor particular storage requests, because it is unlikely that a malicious host has a short kademlia distance to these storage requests.